 Right after we graduate high school, if we want to proceed to college, the next thing we have to make careful decisions about is the degree that we will take.
 And by saying careful, it means long-term, thoroughly thought of decisions because this will govern the direction of our lives in the future.
 Some would choose degrees related to multimedia arts, business, architecture, and some would choose to be in the field of medicine.
 In this article, we will focus on becoming a dentist.

 Needless to say, dentistry is amongst the many promising fields in most countries.
 There was even a surge of demands for dentists, for instance, in the U.S., which only shows that if you choose this path, you are more likely to have a stable and promising career.
+Just have a look at current dentist job openings on Jooble.
 But of course, the journey behind becoming a dentist is not easy, just like any other career in the field of medicine.

 If you are still deciding to choose dentistry after reading the previous parts, here are some essential things you need to know about becoming a dentist.
 Just a reminder, the initial parts of the article below will sound pessimistic to you, but it’s intended to make you aware of the things you should be wary about.